 If the name of an exisiting resource is changed, the

 cpln apply command will create a new resource.
 Any orphaned resources will

-need to be deleted manually.
+need to be manually deleted.

 The examples below include installation of the CLI, containerizing and pushing an application to the org's private repository.
 The examples contain two sample YAML files.
 One that manages a GVC, and one for a workload.

 Samples of existing resources can be exported using the console or the CLI.
-These samples can assist when defining the resources for your application.
+These samples can assist when defining resources for your application.